Grant funding for community projects in Shetland

 What does this cost?

-Grants will cover between 75% and 90% of the total cost, dependent on the project.
+Grants will cover between 75% and 90% of the total cost, depending on the project.
 You must fund the difference, for example through other match funding.

 Who is this for?